 It’s Groundhog Day at Tottenham Hotspurs as once again one of their best players wants to leave for greener pastures.
-We’ve seen this soap opera before with Gareth Bale, Luka Modric, Kyle Walker & Dimitar Berbatov, now it’s the turn of Harry Kane to make his exit plea.
+We’ve seen this soap opera before with Gareth Bale, Luka Modric, Kyle Walker & Dimitar Berbatov, now it’s the turn of Kane to make his exit plea.
 Our team takes a look at the destinations for Harry Kane this summer.

 According to reports from The Athletic and Sky Sports, the England Captain has stated he wants to leave Tottenham if they fail to qualify for next season’s Champions League.
 The 27-year-old has three years left on his contract with no release clause in sight.
 Meaning if a club were to purchase him, they’d either have to pay Daniel Levy’s £120m asking price or rely on the striker to force his way out.